MIDS-scaling-up/v3/week03/lab/README.md

 Ensure that you cloned this github repo and are in the directory for this lab (v2/week03/lab/).

-This lab should take approximentaly 60 minutes to complete.
+This lab may take up to 60 minutes to complete.

 ## Prerequisites
 The following prerequisites are required for this lab: